-The outcome of the upcoming Munich Security Conference 14-16 February 2025 will likely provide some insights into what the near-term approach of the US will be and where this will leave Ukraine and the European continent in relation to the Russian war in Ukraine.
-Several countries have proposed hosting future talks, although no dates and locations are reported confirmed.
 Developments along the frontline do not change the threat assessment in the northwestern Black Sea.
-Ukraine and Russia are likely to continue their positioning ahead of any future negotiations, with both capable of continuing the conflict at present levels without significant escalation.

-Ukraine is likely to continue targeting Russian infrastructure using missiles, naval drones, and aerial drones, focusing on Crimea, the Eastern Black Sea, and the Sea of Azov.
-Russia continue to have the capability to disrupt vessels in the Ukrainian Black Sea corridor and to target port infrastructure in attempts to divert and disrupt Ukrainian military efforts.
+Ukraine and Russia are likely to continue their positioning ahead of any future negotiations, with both sides capable of continuing the conflict at present or near-present levels without significant escalation.
+Ukraine is likely to continue targeting Russian infrastructure using missiles, naval drones, and aerial drones, focusing on Crimea, the Eastern Black Sea, and the Sea of Azov and Russia is likely to continue to have the capability to disrupt vessels in the Ukrainian Black Sea corridor and to target port infrastructure in attempts to divert and disrupt Ukrainian military efforts.